auth0/docs/articles/libraries/auth0-php/basic-use.md

 ### Login

-The default login process in Auth0-PHP uses an [Authentication Code grant](/api-auth/tutorials/authorization-code-grant) combined with Auth0's <dfn data-key="universal-login">Universal Login</dfn> page.
+The default login process in Auth0-PHP uses an [Authentication Code grant](/api-auth/tutorials/authorization-code-grant) combined with Auth0's <dfn data-key="universal-login">Universal Login</dfn> Page.
 In short, that process is:

 1. A user requesting access is redirected to the Universal Login Page.
 2. The user authenticates using one of [many possible connections](https://auth0.com/docs/identityproviders): social (Google, Twitter, Facebook), database (email and password), <dfn data-key="passwordless">passwordless</dfn> (email, SMS), or enterprise (ActiveDirectory, ADFS, Office 365).